 The Certificate of Advanced Study (C.A.S.) is a terminal degree for education professionals beyond the master’s degree.
 It should not be taken by students who plan to pursue a doctorate at a later date.
 Credit earned for an awarded C.A.S. degree cannot be applied toward a doctorate degree.
-The Certificate of Advanced Study is offered on-campus and off-campus.
+The Certificate of Advanced Study is offered on-campus and online.

 Upon admission to a Certificate of Advanced Study program, each student is assigned an academic advisor.
 Using a C.A.S.
 Degree Program Plan form, the student and advisor plan a program of study to meet the student’s individual goals and general degree requirements.
 A copy of the student’s program, signed by the advisor, must be filed with the Graduate Student Services Office during the first semester of registration.